 If you’re completing study at the end of Trimester 1 or you’ve withdrawn from the University, you’ll need to contact Wellington University International to cancel your cover.
 Your insurance will not be cancelled automatically.

-Insurance on the Victoria Abroad programme
+Insurance on the Wellington Global Exchange programme

 You can’t suspend your Studentsafe Inbound University policy while you’re away, and it won’t be cancelled automatically.
 To cancel your policy, contact Wellington University International before you leave—you’ll have to reapply once you return.

 Changing to a resident class visa has implications for your status as an international student and may affect your eligibility for insurance.

 If you are insured with Studentsafe Inbound University insurance through Victoria University of Wellington, your cover for medical claims within New Zealand will automatically expire 21 days after your Resident or Permanent Resident visa has been issued.
 This is because as a Resident or Permanent Resident you are eligible for publicly funded healthcare in New Zealand.